 It is a tradition in Chinese culture that artisans of later generations imitate earlier works as part of the learning process.
-In Chinese, “Lao Fang” means imitation made before 1911 when Republic of China was founded, and “Min Guo Fang” are those made during the regime of the Chinese Nationalist Party.
-These are NOT, by any standard, forgeries but could confuse collectors by their hi fidelity and excellent craftsmanship.
+In Chinese, “Lao Fang” means imitation made before 1911 when the Republic of China was founded, and “Min Guo Fang” are those made during the regime of the Chinese Nationalist Party.
+These are NOT, by any standard, forgeries but could confuse collectors with their hi-fidelity and excellent craftsmanship.

-A curious case came today at Midwest Auction Galleries, when the sale included a Qing Dynasty urn with Ming Dynasty mark.
-Lot 228 features a fairly large urn with Chinese character “double happiness”.
+A curious case came today at Midwest Auction Galleries when the sale included a Qing Dynasty urn with a Ming Dynasty mark.
+Lot 228 features a fairly large urn with the Chinese character “double happiness”.
 The catalog says:

 Possibly from the Jiaqing Period.
 Bears the 4 character mark in underglaze blue: “Cheng Hua Nian Zhi” which translates as “Made in Cheng Hua.”
 Very large measuring 17″ H x 10″ Dia.
 Private collection, Metamora, Michigan

 Jiaqing ruled China from 1796 to 1820.
-It is generally consented that Qing Dynasty began to decline from his regime.
-The White Lotus Rebellion and the rampant opium were two causes that led to the falling of the empire.
-But the artisanship overall was kept at fairly high level, if not as great as that of his father Qianlong period.
+It is generally considered that the Qing Dynasty began to decline from his regime.
+The White Lotus Rebellion and the rampant opium were two causes that led to the fall of the empire.
+But the artisanship overall was kept at a fairly high level, if not as great as that of his father Qianlong period.

-The mark of the bottom of the urn says “Made In Cheng Hua”, which leads to an emperor of Ming Dynasty who ruled China in the second half of the 15th century.
-There is a good reason that porcelain artisans of later period seeks inspiration from works from Chenghua because the achievement of porcelain making with respect to quality, style and innovation was not rivaled until Yongzheng period, which was 150 years later.
-“Ming Kan Cheng Hua, Qing Kan Yong Zheng” was one of the famous old sayings of collecting procelain.
-It means the best Ming porcelain appears in Chenghua period while Yongzheng period produced the most consummate works in Qing Dynasty.
+The mark on the bottom of the urn says “Made In Cheng Hua”, which leads to an emperor of the Ming Dynasty who ruled China in the second half of the 15th century.
+There is a good reason that porcelain artisans of the later period seek inspiration from works from Chenghua because the achievement of porcelain making with respect to quality, style, and innovation was not rivaled until the Yongzheng period, which was 150 years later.
+“Ming Kan Cheng Hua, Qing Kan Yong Zheng” was one of the famous old sayings about collecting porcelain.
+It means the best Ming porcelain appears in the Chenghua period while the Yongzheng period produced the most consummate works in Qing Dynasty.

-Ink blue porcelain came to a turning point in Chenghua period.
+Ink blue porcelain came to a turning point in the Chenghua period.

-First the color changed from strong and exuberant of earlier period to restraint and paler.
+First, the color changed from the strong and exuberant of the earlier period to restraint and paler.
 The blue material comes from Raozhou of Jiangxi province, which tends to be dainty in color.
 From this perspective, this one surely showcases an exquisite subtle blue evenly painted.

-Some collectors called such a style consummate naivity because children often draw the outlines first and then color objects in a flattening way.
+Some collectors called such a style consummate naivety because children often draw the outlines first and then color objects in a flattening way.

-Early scholars was puzzled that there were no big porcelainware from Chenghua period.
+Early scholars were puzzled that there was no big porcelainware from the Chenghua period.
 Such a statement has been proved wrong because certain large (some unfortunately broken) works have been found recently.
-The scarcity of Chenhua porcelain has made the generalization of Chenghua period almost impossible because of the meager number of samples available.
+The scarcity of Chenhua porcelain has made the generalization of the Chenghua period almost impossible because of the meager number of samples available.

 The mark at the bottom betrayed the maker.
-The official kiln in Chenghua period had special personels whose job was to write the marks, which are also six-character mark ” Da Ming Cheng Hua Nian Zhi”, which means “Made in Chenghua period, Ming Dynasty”.
+The official kiln in the Chenghua period had special persons whose job was to write the marks, which are also six-character marks” Da Ming Cheng Hua Nian Zhi”, which means “Made in Chenghua period, Ming Dynasty”.
 None of the four-character-marked porcelain has been attributed to be authentic period works.
 In fact, because probably all marks were written by the same person, the particularity of these six characters has been summarized as one of the criteria for authentication.